bootchk/bleAppTemplate/readme.md

 Not a product, a template for testing other libraries.

 History/Goals
+=

+The project has three mains() that follow the history.

+Main1: ble_app_template augmented with custom service
 -

-The project has three mains() that follow the history.

 One main started from Nordic example ble_app_template.
 I gradually inserted "#ifdef OLD" and replaced code with facade classes, keeping the app working as a BLE peripheral (but having no BT services.)
 Then I added a service and characteristic.
 I hacked out the board support (I don't want LED's and buttons.)
 I hacked out the peer manager (I don't want bonding.)
 I hacked out app_timer (its not reliable) and the "connections module" (don't need connection parameter negotiation?)

 In this form, the app appears on any BT sniffer.

 In the process of developing, I learned mostly about ordinary BT concepts and the Nordic SDK.

+Main2: Provisioner, spinning
+-

 The second main extracted the essentials from the first main (as modified.)
 Then I changed the app to be multiprotocol: supporting BT and another proprietary protocol.